 How has the security landscape change since the 5 Pillars was first developed in 2008?

-The biggest security threat for your organisation is not knowing your security ecosystem.
+The biggest security threat for your organization is not knowing your security ecosystem.
 Where is your data, how does it flow?
 Who are the stakeholders and what regulations and standards are you subject to?
 The 5 Pillars Framework gives you a series of easy, non-technical questions to help understand and protect this ecosystem.

 How does VigiTrust use the 5 Pillars Framework to support its customers?

 Our customers have found the framework to be a successful solution, and we’re very proud of it here at VigiTrust.
-Indeed it underpins everything we offer, from consultation and eLearning through to VigiOne, our single platform Integrated Risk Management/GRC solution.
+Indeed it underpins everything we offer, from consultation and eLearning through to VigiOne, our single platform Integrated Risk Management/IRM solution.

 Is VigiOne for you?